-Since the original maps in the Assessment Report and Source Protection Plan were created in 2009, new areas of land have been developed within the City of Belleville and Town of Picton, Certain activities in these recently urbanized areas have the potential for contaminant spills or runoff that could impact the municipal water sources.
+Since the original maps in the Assessment Report and Source Protection Plan were created in 2009, new areas of land have been developed within the City of Belleville and Town of Picton.
+Certain activities in these recently urbanized areas have the potential for contaminant spills or runoff that could impact the municipal water sources.

 No policies in the Approved Source Protection Plan are changing.
-The amendments will replace the out of date maps with the newly revised Market and a second sec maps.
+The amendments will replace the out of date maps with the newly revised maps.
 The maps show where the policies in the Plan apply.